KF-Art/lxqt-tuning/README.md

     git -C /tmp clone https://github.com/vinceliuice/Graphite-gtk-theme
     cd /tmp/Graphite-gtk-theme
     ./install.sh --theme teal --tweaks black rimless -d $HOME/.local/share/themes

+If using Cereus Linux or Void with cereus-extra repository, then you can install them from repositories:

+    # xbps-install -S Graphite-gtk-theme-black

 Now we need to go to Preferences -> LXQt Settings -> Appearance, check the "Set GTK themes" option and select the recently installed theme.